libogonek/ogonek/text.markdown

 data.
 Ogonek provides a generic class template named `text` to create ranges of codepoints with various underlying encodings.

+### Invariants

+All `text` classes maintain the invariant of holding a stream that is valid according to the respective encoding.

 ### Custom encoding

 The interface of `text` exposes iteration over code points for use in the